-The trend can even be seen on social platforms that enable users to embed video, animation, and interactive content as well as many other sites that are adopting live video streams.
+The trend can even be seen on social platforms that enable users to embed video, animation, and interactive content like webinars as well as many other sites that are adopting live video streams.

 You cannot afford to miss this trend as consumers are getting accustomed to various types of interactive content and are more and more willing to share personal details in exchange for interactivity.

 A business can collect marketing data passively, but this approach limits your chance for growth, as it does not provide enough info on your customers’ preferences and prevents you from building proper buyer personas.
 Furthermore, interaction with customers creates both trust and engagement that results in more loyal customers and helps you boost retention rates.

 App makers, for instance, are getting increasingly excited about playable ads to boost the overall impact of a particular piece of content.
 The same applies to interactive content that is not advertising but is intended to collect feedback from customers and build a viable marketing strategy.

 Selecting the right type of interactive content and finding the balance between static and interactive content can make the difference between visitors staying longer on your site or leaving annoyed by intrusive marketing techniques.
 So, let’s explore what interactive content options you have and how they work.

 Types of Engaging Interactive Content